status-im/infra-role-matterbridge/README.md

 # Known Issues

-If your bridge is posting in a Discord channel but doesn't receive mesages from it you might have to adjust the channel-level permissions to give the bot message read rights.
+If your bridge is posting in a Discord channel but doesn't receive messages from it you might have to adjust the channel-level permissions to give the bot message read rights.

 # Links